 About an hour’s drive out of Belize City is a tourist complex of sorts.
 Here you can try ziplining, cave tubing and more.
 Most organised excursions are aimed at the druse ship passengers that arrive almost dilly in Belize City.
 To visit, you could take the afternoon tour we have found that also includes a stop at the black howler monkey (baboon) sanctuary.
 Alternatively, you could find a pricy private tour.
 The zipline course is great (lots of fun and nice views) and the cave tubing is fun with not a great deal of physical effort involved.

 Exploring the city independently is possible but we would definitely recommend getting a car or taxi if you plan to do so as it does have a bit of a dangerous reputation in some areas.
 Some sights worth checking out:

 - Belize Zoo – This is an excellent example of what a zoo should be.
 The animals are kept in huge enclosures with plenty of room to move around.
 Belize Zoo has mostly native animals and all are rescues.

-- Traveller’s Liquors Heritage Center Museum – What better way to start a vacation than sipping on One Barrel Rum.
-Well, taking a short tour of this spot will teach you about the distilling, aging and bottling of rum…plus, there’s tastings.
+- Traveller’s Liquors Heritage Center Museum – What better way to start a vacation than sipping on One Barrel Rum?
+Well, taking a short tour of this spot will teach you about the distilling, ageing and bottling of rum…plus, there are tastings.
 (Open Mon – Fri).

 Day Two – Belize City to San Ignacio